curl/curl-for-qnx/README.md

 # curl-for-qnx

-Scripts and configs for building curl for QNX
+Scripts and configs for building curl for [QNX](https://blackberry.qnx.com/).

+## Prerequisites

+1. Install the QNX SDK environments for 7.0, 7.1 and 8.0.
+2. Edit `setup` to make the path identify your chosen SDK install paths

 ## Howto